Print

 Instructions

 1. The crust: Prepare either pie crust recipe through step 5.
+The pie dough needs to chill in the refrigerator for at least 2 hours before using.

-7. Lightly brush the top of the pie crust with the egg wash.
+6. Using a pastry brush, lightly brush the top and edges of the pie crust with egg wash.
 Sprinkle the top with coarse sugar, if using.
+Place the pie in the refrigerator for 20–30 minutes while your oven preheats.

 8. Place the pie onto a large baking sheet and bake for 20 minutes.
-Keeping the pie in the oven, turn the temperature down to 375°F (190°C) and bake for an additional 30-40 minutes or until the top crust is golden brown and the filling juices have been bubbling up around the edges or through the lattice/vents for at least 5 minutes. **After the first 20 minutes of bake time, I recommend placing a pie crust shield on the crust’s edges to prevent it from over-browning too quickly.**
+Keeping the pie in the oven, reduce the temperature to 375°F (190°C) and bake for an additional 30–40 minutes or until the top crust is golden brown and the filling juices have been bubbling up around the edges or through the lattice/vents for at least 5 minutes. *After the first 20 minutes of bake time, I recommend placing a pie crust shield on the crust’s edges to prevent it from over-browning too quickly.*

-9. Remove pie from the oven, place on a cooling rack, and cool for at least 3-4 hours before slicing and serving.
-Filling will be too juicy if the pie is warm when you slice it.
+9. Remove pie from the oven, place on a cooling rack, and cool for at least 3–4 hours before slicing and serving.
+Filling will be too juicy if the pie is still warm when you slice it.

 10. Cover leftovers tightly and store in the refrigerator for up to 5 days.